-- Free Time is available at our agriculturally themed playground.
-This option must be chosen when choosing which sessions to take.
-Free Time will replace a Destination Ag staff taught lesson. - No Museum staff are assigned to classes during the Free Time session.
+- Free Time is included for all on-site field experiences. - No Museum staff are assigned to classes during the Free Time session.
 Teachers are responsible for their students. - More than one teaching group may be assigned to Free Time during the same session.